Reading time: 5 minutes

 What is a Carer Allowance?

-The Carer Allowance is an income supplement for people who provide additional daily care and attention for an adult or child with a disability or medical condition, or an adult who is frail and elderly.
+The Carer Allowance is a fortnightly income supplement for people who provide additional daily care and attention for an adult or child with a disability or medical condition, or an adult who is frail and elderly.
 This article only deals with the rules for the Carer Allowance where you are caring for a person aged 16 or over.

 Who is eligible?